-My name is Matthew Partridge and I currently work for Cranfield University as a Post Doc in the department/centre/group Engineering Photonics.
-I’ve worked at Cranfield since 2009 having also got my PhD there and spent a year working as a visiting researcher.
+My name is Matthew Partridge and I currently work for Southampton University as a Senior Post Doc in the department/centre/group Optoelectronics Research Centre.
+I’ve worked at Southampton since January 2018 and before that I was at Cranfield University where I also got my PhD.
 Prior to that, I was Lead Researcher at Mediwatch (2004-2009) and prior to that, I was avoiding coursework at Lancaster University (2004).

 My first degree was in BioChemistry and my PhD was in Fibre Optic sensors.
 If I had to nail down a particular area of research I would say that I develop sensors.
 However, I’ve worked in a wide range of areas (as my publications record can attest to) and to be honest, I just love research.
 I never grew out of the wide-eyed wonder that kids get at seeing science experiments.